kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 	union all select 2, 'Sally'
 	union all select 3, 'Mike'
 )
-, stars(starsId, personId, stars, collectedDate) as (
+,stars(starId, personId, stars, collectedDate) as (
 		  select 1, 1, 5,  cast('2016-03-01' as datetime)
 union all select 2, 1, 9,  cast('2015-01-01' as datetime)
 union all select 3, 3, 10, cast('2014-04-01' as datetime)